Bind/Seldon/readme.md

 `op.flood(theirLargePlanetId)`

-or pull in nearby energy and launch an all out attack from one planet
+or pull in nearby energy and launch an all out attack from one planet, (current logic doesn't work great for howNearbyInSeconds < 5 mins )

-`op.overload(yourLargePlanetId, theirLargePlanetId)`
+`op.overload(yourLargePlanetId, theirLargePlanetId, ?howNearbyInSeconds)`

+or scour your empire for the energy needed to capture your enemy's crown jewel

+`__Not complete__ op.take(theirLargePlanetId)`

 or setup a far off planet to capture pirate planets as they're discovered